-- Turning accidents – Even an experienced driver can miscalculate when making a turn or navigating curves.
+- Turning accidents – Even an experienced semi truck driver can miscalculate when making a turn or navigating curves.
 In addition to hitting other drivers, turning can cause the truck to get into a rollover accident.

 Establishing Liability in Truck Accident Cases

 Thorough investigations into truck accidents are important for determining who is ultimately responsible.
 Being able to file a claim against several parties helps to maximize case value and increases the overall amount of compensation you may be entitled to recover.
 At The Jeffcoat Firm, we will work tirelessly to identify all parties who should be held accountable for your truck accident, which could include:

 - The truck driver – Drivers may be liable for collisions that occur as a result of reckless and negligent driving behaviors such as speeding, distracted driving, and driving under the influence of alcohol or drugs.

 - The trucking company – When trucking companies do not conduct background checks, provide proper training for truck drivers, require excessively long shifts and fail to properly inspect and maintain their vehicles, they can be held liable when truck collisions and injuries occur.

 - Freight broker – A broker acts as an intermediary between shippers and carriers.
 When they demand overly tight delivery schedules or follow improper loading practices, they can also be held accountable in a claim.

 - Truck manufacturer – Defects in the design of the truck or in parts such as the engine, tires, and brakes can increase the risk of accidents.
 In these cases, manufacturers may be held responsible.